 Tesla.
 Hero?
 Villain?
-It’s complicated and we have only got 8 paragraphs, so as ever the best way to deal with any Tesla product is to put the baggage to one side and take an objective look.
-So is the Model 3 actually any good at being a car, and how does it stack up against the mainstream competition.
+It’s complicated and we only have ten paragraphs, so as ever the best way to deal with any Tesla product is to put the baggage to one side and take an objective look.
+So is the Model 3 actually any good at being a car, and how does it stack up against the mainstream competition?

 Estimated real world range: 200 – 254 miles